 The study found a lack of consistency across the number of front-line supervisors who had different levels of experience and competence with respect to RTW.
 When reflecting on the role of supervisors, one case manager noted that some supervisors were more familiar with the process while others only connected with the disability management department when it was too late.
 “It’s certainly not consistent across management.
 Sometimes, we don’t know someone is off work until the person runs out of sick time,” said the case manager.

 These findings underscore the need to examine organizational disability management practices at an organizational level, says Jetha.
-Findings from this study highlight strategies that specifically target front-line workers and case managers and that are designed to improve communication and coordination, he adds.
+Findings from this study highlight the need for strategies that specifically target front-line supervisors and case managers and are designed to improve communication and coordination, he adds.
 These might include:

 - improving coordination with external stakeholders who may lack insight into the specific workplace context;